andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 ## Database

-!> If you want to to implement `transaction`, you must to install `Mongodb instance with replication set`.
+!> If you want to to implement `transaction`, you must to install `Mongodb Replication Set`.

+First, you need to run `mongodb`.
+There are have so many options, you can do by your self with search on google.

-First, create database `ack` from our App.
+Then, create database `ack` from our App.
 If you don't know how to create mongodb database, [please follow official mongodb instructions](https://www.mongodb.com/basics/create-database).

 ### Database Migration